uajah474/Self-Chat/README.md

 **DESCRIPTION**

-SELF CHAT Is a one to one chat box that sends and receives chat messages in a simulative manner to live chat system.
+SELF CHAT as the name implies is a self chat web app that sends and receives messages from one's self.

 Unlike a real web communication system, it does not use Ajax or php, nor does it store messages in any database or new page.

-The application was created using HTML, CSS & JavaScript **Only!**.
+The application is made using HTML, CSS & JavaScript.
 Thus, messages are sent from a single html page and received in the chat box of that same page.

 **RUN THE PROGRAM**